AlexanderDrysdale/Doctorly.EventManager/README.md

 # Doctorly.EventManager.Api

 Doctorly.EventManager.Api is a backend service designed to manage events, attendees, and related workflows.
-It provides a RESTful API with Swagger documentation for easy exploration and integration.
-The system is built with a layered architecture to support scalability, maintainability, and future enhancements such as CQRS and client generation.
+It exposes a RESTful API with Swagger documentation for easy exploration and integration.
+The system is built with a layered architecture to support scalability, maintainability, and future enhancements such as CQRS and typed client generation.

+Key features include:
+- **Fuzzy search** for flexible event and attendee lookups.
+- **Caching** to improve performance and reduce repeated queries.
+- **Email notifications** (planned) to streamline communication with attendees.
+- **Swagger/OpenAPI documentation** for discoverability and client generation.

 This project was developed using .NET 10 due to time constraints and environment availability.